psyfix/Offensive-Security-Notes/Application Security/Strategy.md

 Following the OWASP Software Assurance Maturity Model (SAMM).

-Splits the application securtiy or product security into several areas.
+Splits the application security or product security into several areas.

 ## Governance
 - Strategy and Metrics